 It’s a good place to bear in mind for afternoon tea too, a cup of tea with a freshly baked sultana scone, local strawberry jam and whipped cream goes down a treat when you’re out and about.
 This is a magical place - as ever, the monks chose well.

-The formal meals, including breakfast, are served in the lakeside dining room which has also been gently upgraded to match Katy’s great ingredients-led cooking.
+The formal meals, including an excellent breakfast, are served in the lakeside dining room which has also been gently upgraded to match Katy’s great ingredients-led cooking.

 Smart linen-clad tables are welcoming, with gleaming glasses and fresh flowers, and menus are thoughtfully constructed to suit the varying needs of guests who can opt for a full 4-course dinner or two courses of their choice at a lower price.

 Dishes offered are also well chosen to include upbeat versions of old favourites (galia and honeydew melon with raspberry sorbet & mango coulis; grilled Muskerry sirloin steak with provencal tomato and a little red wine jus) alongside slightly more adventurous choices.
-The names of dishes don't give too much away however - it's the fantastic local ingredients and Katy's way with them (perfect cooking and appealing, unfussy presentation) that lift a meal here right up into the memorable class.
+The names of dishes don't give too much away however - it's the fantastic local ingredients and Katy's way with them (perfect cooking and appealing, unfussy presentation - she calls it 'cooking with love') that lift a meal here right up into the memorable class.
 And the view helps too, of course, along with very friendly and efficient service.

-An informative wine list includes well-chosen house wines, a good choice of half bottles and a cocktail menu.
+An interesting and informative drinks list includes well-chosen house wines, a good choice of half bottles, lots of craft beers and a cocktail menu.

 An outstanding Junior Menu is also offered - with organic salmon, Cork chicken goujons, Twomey's bangers & mash, and Murphy's ice cream among the treats.